US warns Russia as Kremlin talks about war threat in Ukraine

 Referring to a 2015 peace agreement for eastern Ukraine brokered by France and Germany and signed in Minsk, Belarus, Blinken called for a “full implementation of the Minsk agreements with Russia pulling back its forces.”

+The agreement helped end large-scale battles, but frequent skirmishes have continued and a political settlement has failed while Moscow and Kyiv have traded blame.

+“It takes two to tango, and if — if our Russian friends are prepared to implement their commitments under Minsk and our Ukrainian friends are as well, we will fully support that, and that is the best way to avert a renewed crisis in Ukraine,” Blinken said.

-Moscow says it's not a party to the deal between Ukraine and self-proclaimed separatist regions, and denies Ukrainian and Western assertions of sending its troops and weapons into eastern Ukraine.
+Moscow argues it's not a party to the deal between Ukraine and self-proclaimed separatist regions, and denies Ukrainian and Western assertions of sending its troops and weapons into eastern Ukraine.

-In his speech at the OSCE meeting, Lavrov urged Ukraine to abide by its obligation with the Minsk agreement that envisages a broad autonomy for the rebel regions, warning that Kyiv’s refusal to honor it is a “way toward a catastrophe.”
+Speaking to reporters after the talks, Lavrov welcomed the U.S. offer to join diplomatic efforts to help achieve peace in eastern Ukraine, but pointed out again that Russia isn't a party to the Minsk agreement.

+Asked about a threat of new U.S. sanctions against Russia, Lavrov said that would “lead to a deadlock and turn against their organizers,” adding that Moscow would respond in kind.

-He also warned Biden at their meeting that “any further NATO expansion eastward undoubtedly compromises our core security interests.”
+During his meeting with Blinken, the top Russian diplomat warned that “any further NATO expansion eastward undoubtedly compromises our core security interests.”

 “I want to make it crystal clear: turning our neighbors into a bridgehead for confrontation with Russia, the deployment of NATO forces in the regions strategically important for our security is categorically unacceptable,” he told the OSCE meeting.